hydraulic-software/conveyor/guidebook/docs/troubleshooting/troubleshooting-windows.md

 PowerShell 7 isn't backwards compatible with PowerShell 6 (a.k.a.
 "Windows PowerShell").
 When self-signing, the `install.ps1` scripts must be run from the default PowerShell that comes with Windows.
 This issue is planned to be worked around in a future Conveyor release.

+## My HSM PIN has expired

+Some CAs configure their HSMs to require frequent passphrase changes.
+If you're using a hardware device to hold your signing key and get a message about "PIN expiry" then you need to follow the instructions found in the [HSM section](../keys-and-certificates.md#hardware-security-modules) of the docs to change your HSM passphrase and then also your software paspshrase.
+They must be kept aligned.